mksinicus/mksinicus/README.md

 - *mksinicus* stands for Marcus Sinicus Commōtus.
 - Icon's a *voiceless lateral fricative* symbol in IPA, in Noto Sans Mono.
-- I am a undergraduate student of linuguistics.
+- I am an undergraduate student in linguistics.
 I favor the generative school, but currently I am working on projects of linguistic typology.
 - I am learning Rust in order to create modern, reliable utilities.
 I used to write C, but haven't practiced it for years.
 I use Python only for school